Classification

 To access the uniqueness sort tool for an intent, navigate to the intent’s data page:

-1. Select the Uniqueness ascending or descending in the SORT BY dropdown.
+Select the Uniqueness ascending or descending in the SORT BY dropdown.

-2. After a moment, the tool displays a uniqueness score.
+After a moment, the tool displays a uniqueness score.
 The higher the score, the more unique the utterance is.

 When an utterance gets a high uniqueness score, that can mean either it is erroneous, irrelevant to the intent or this is a more unique way of expressing the intent compared to the rest of the data within the intent.
 In the example above, the utterances “Which weather app has the best widget?” is clearly irrelevant to my_balance_start intent.
 But the first one “Weather prediction please” is a valid query.
-With underrepresented data, you should consider collecting more diverse training data.
+With underrepresented data, the user should consider collecting more diverse training data.
 One good practice can be using the unique sample as an example in a new crowdsourcing job.

 Note: The uniqueness scores are computed per intent, the scores should not be compared across intents.